chankruze/Andro-Firmware-Tool/README.md

 What operations can it perform ?

 #### This version:
-1. Decrypt Google's new Brotli Encryption (more on [Brotli](https://en.wikipedia.org/wiki/Brotli))
+1. Decrypt Google's new Brotli Encryption and convert system.new.dat.br to system.new.dat (more on [Brotli](https://en.wikipedia.org/wiki/Brotli))
 2. Convert system.new.dat to system image(ext4)
 3. Extract system folder directly from system.new.dat with the help of system.transfer.list
 4. Unpack system folder & fils from system.img(etx4)

 #### Upcoming :
-1. Will add Tool to convert Motorola stock firmware(system.img_sparsechunk.x) to system.img(ext4)
+1. Will add Tool to convert Motorola stock firmware spilted system files(system.img_sparsechunk.x) to system.img(ext4)